 I was completely drawn in by the Peloton bike commercials.
 The workouts looked like so much fun.
-At the time I knew Andrew and I needed more cardio, but neither of us should be running with bad backs.
+At the time I knew Andrew and I needed more cardio and strength training, but neither of us should be running with bad backs.

 In December 2018, I took the plunge and purchased the Peloton bike for my husband.
 Neither of us had ever tried an indoor cycling class before, so it was a bit of a risk.